• Menu

 Meals: Breakfast, Dinner

 Today is, sadly, our last day of touring in Morocco.
-We’ll make it easy on you and include just a morning of touring the medina, harbor and sqala (the city’s fort from the 18th century).
+It will be an easy morning of touring the medina, harbor and sqala (the city’s fort from the 18th century).

 This evening we’ll have an unforgettable farewell dinner at a wonderful local restaurant.

-Overnight at Suite Azur or similar in Essaouira.
+Overnight at Hotel Mimouna or similar in Essaouira.

 Day 13 – Essaouira – departure